engdan77/otis_service/README.md

 Keywords
 -------------------------

-device: Represents the device that you run the software on
-attribute: This represents the sensor or unit that you will recieve or send data to (e.g. TellSteck-Outlet, PIR-sensor)
-larm-mode: This is when main board will be monitoring for any threasholds breaches of any sensors, and when that happens trigger e-mail (or SMS)
+**device** Represents the device that you run the software on **attribute** This represents the sensor or unit that you will recieve or send data to (e.g. TellSteck-Outlet, PIR-sensor) **larm-mode** This is when main board will be monitoring for any threasholds breaches of any sensors, and when that happens trigger e-mail (or SMS)

 -------------------------
 Currently Support Sensors and Units